Fire Safety Building Regulations

 - A change in use and before the new use is commenced or the building is occupied for new building works or additions/alterations

 If you are required to provide certification for these measures, Council or the PCA will advise you in the form of a Development Consent, construction certificate or Complying Development Certificate and include detailed information such as the installation and performance standards which apply.

 Council may also issue a Fire Safety Order which will specify the measures required to be installed in a building and their standard of performance.

 Fire safety certificates can only be signed by the owner or on behalf of the owner.

-For further information visit Environmental Planning & Assessment Regulation 2000 (Part 9), contact Council on (02) 9843 0555 or complete an online enquiry form.
+For further information visit Environmental Planning & Assessment Regulation 2000 (Part 9) or contact The Hills Shire Council on (02) 9843 0555.